whatyouhide/whatyouhide.github.io/content/posts/2015-12-05-using-c-from-elixir-with-nifs/index.md

      -o fast_compare.so fast_compare.c
 ```

 With this command, we're compiling `fast_compare.c` into `fast_compare.so` (`-o fast_compare.so`), using some flags for dynamic code along the way.
-Note how we're including `$(ERL_INCLUDE_PATH)` in the include paths: this is the directory that contains the `erl_nif.h` header file.
+Note how we're including `$(ERL_INCLUDE_PATH)` in the "include paths": this is the directory that contains the `erl_nif.h` header file.
 This path is usually in the Erlang's installation directory, under `lib/erts-VERSION/include`.

 ### Loading NIFs in Elixir

 The only thing we have left to do is load the NIF we defined in the Elixir `FastCompare` module.
 As the Erlang documentation for NIFs suggests, the `@on_load` hook is a great place to do this.

 Note that for each NIF we want to define, we need to define the corresponding Erlang/Elixir function in the loading module as well.
-This can be taken advantage of in order to define, e.g., fallback code in case NIFs aren't available.
+This can be taken advantage of in order to define, for example, fallback code in case NIFs aren't available.

 ```elixir
 # fast_compare.ex